You are here: Urology Textbook > Bladder > Urinary calculi

-Malnutrition in developing countries causes bladder stones in children without the presence of bladder emptying disorders.
+Malnutrition in developing countries causes bladder stones in children without bladder emptying disorders.
 Affected areas are North Africa, the Middle and Far East.
-Boys under 10 years suffer more often from bladder stones, since girls may pass better sandy precursors via the short urethra.
+Boys under ten years suffer more often from bladder stones since girls may better pass sandy precursors via the short urethra.

-The cause of urinary bladder stone formation in children is a diet low in animal proteins, which consists mainly of cereals.
+The cause of urinary bladder stone formation in children is a diet mainly with cereals and too little proteins.
 Other factors include dehydration and a dietary phosphate deficiency.
-Pediatric bladder stones most commonly consist of ammonium acid urate with or without calcium, calcium oxalate or calcium phosphate.
+Pediatric bladder stones most commonly consist of ammonium acid urate with or without calcium, calcium oxalate, or calcium phosphate.

 Secondary Bladder Stones:

-Urinary bladder stones in developed countries develop usually secondary due to urinary stasis, recurrent urinary tract infections, foreign bodies or intestinal mucosa in the urinary tract (urinary diversion or augmentation).
+Urinary bladder stones in developed countries usually form secondary due to urinary stasis, recurrent urinary tract infections, foreign bodies, or intestinal mucosa in the urinary tract (urinary diversion or augmentation).

 Subvesical obstruction and bladder stones:

-Postvoid residual urine (urinary stasis) is the most common cause for bladder stones (75%) and mainly affects men over 50 years old.
-Benign prostatic hyperplasia or neurogenic bladder emptying disorders are common causes for postvoid residual urine.
-Bladder stones causes by urinary stasis consist of uric acid, calcium oxalate and magnesium ammonium phosphate (infection stone).
+Postvoid residual urine (urinary stasis) is the most common cause of bladder stones (75%) and mainly affects men over 50.
+Benign prostatic hyperplasia or neurogenic lower urinary tract dysfunction are common causes of postvoid residual urine.
+Bladder stones caused by urinary stasis consist of uric acid, calcium oxalate, and magnesium ammonium phosphate (infection stone).

 Urinary tract infections and catheterization:

-Foreign bodies with contact to urine cause urinary stones.
+Foreign bodies in contact with urine cause urinary stones.
 Self-manipulation or iatrogenic causes lead to foreign bodies in the bladder.
-Examples of iatrogenic causes: suture material, clips, catheters, ureteral stents or migration of an intrauterine device.
+Examples of iatrogenic causes are suture material, clips, catheters, ureteral stents, or migration of an intrauterine device.

 Urinary diversion and urinary stones:

 The risk of urinary stone formation (4–48%) depends on the type of urinary diversion.
-Urinary stones occur three times more common in continent than in incontinent urinary diversion.
-Risk factors are urinary stasis, mucus production, urinary tract infections, clips, non-absorbable suture material, need for catheterization and metabolic disorders.
+Urinary stones occur three times more commonly in a continent than in an incontinent urinary diversion.
+Risk factors are urinary stasis, mucus production, urinary tract infections, clips, non-absorbable suture material, need for catheterization, and metabolic disorders.
 Usually, urinary stones in urinary diversion are magnesium ammonium phosphate stones (infection stones).